QBF Merge Resolution is powerful but unnatural: Preliminaries

 The semantics of a QBF is given by a two-player evaluation game played on the QBF.
 In a run of the game, the existential player and the universal player take turns setting the existential and the universal variables respectively in the order of the quantification prefix.
 The existential player wins the run of the game if every clause is set to true.
 Otherwise the universal player wins.
 The QBF is true (resp.~false) if and only if the existential player (resp.~universal player) has a strategy to win all potential runs, i.e.\ a winning strategy.
+The winning strategy for the existential (resp.~ universal) player is called a model (resp.~ countermodel).